An overview is presented of methods to measure and display the level of a fuel tank on a small boat.

 Fuel tank level is only an approximation to the actual volume of fuel remaining in a tank.
 In many V-hull boats the fuel tank geometry is not uniform, and the lower portion of the fuel tank typically has a v-shape.
 Also, when a boat is underway it is typical for the hull to have some trim other than perfectly level, causing the distribution of fuel in the tank to be non-uniform.
 These factors cause a fuel tank level measurement to become less accurate as a fuel remaining measurement.
 Fuel remaining in a tank as computed by the indirect method is not affected by variation in tank geometry or trim.

 Fuel tank level sensors and their associated gauges require some sort of calibration to establish an accurate fuel tank level.
 For the more common resistive sender and remote meter system, there is seldom any sort of individualized calibration possible.
 The calibration is typically fixed by the marking on the meter face of the remote indicator.
 The more sophisticated level sensors may include control software that permits a user to make a unique calibration for their individual tank by which the sensor signal is calibrated directly in terms of fuel volume remaining.
 During the calibration process the fuel volume in the tank must be accurately known from an independent method.
 Usually the tank is made as empty as possible, and fuel is added using a calibrated flow sensor, typically the flow sensor on the retail fuel pump that is dispensing the fuel.
 Once the calibration process had been accomplished, no further calibration is needed.
-The tank level sensor directly monitors fuel level and the calibration process converts this to fuel volume remaining.
+The tank level sensor directly monitors fuel level and the calibration process converts this to a tank level and a fuel volume remaining.
+A separate article contains more information on modern electronic fuel tank level sensors.

 In the indirect method an on-going calibration is needed.
 The indirect method depends on the fuel level in the tank being known accurately at some starting point for the fuel flow accumulation to begin subtracting volume from the tank.
 Typically this is accomplished by filling the tank to its rated capacity and informing the fuel volume instrumentation that the tank has a certain fuel volume.
 From this initial value the indirect method begins to subtract fuel volume as it flows to the engine.
 When any fuel is subsequently added to the fuel tank, the fuel volume instrument must be adjusted to incorporate the added fuel into the fuel volume remaining calculation.
 If an error is made by the operator, the accuracy of the computed fuel volume remaining is lost.
 Fortunately, the most common error made is to completely forget to inform the fuel manager instrument of the addition of new fuel to the tank.
 This produces a non-harmful outcome: the tank level is actually higher than indicated.
 If an error is made in the other direction, that is, if the fuel manager instrument is told that more fuel has been added than actually was, the outcome is harmful: the tank will have less fuel than indicated, leading to a risk of running out of fuel.